ray-project/ray/doc/source/data/batch_inference.rst

 It's common for models to consume a large amount of heap memory.
 For example, if a model uses 5GB of RAM when created / run, and a machine has 16GB of RAM total, then no more than three of these models can be run at the same time.
-The default resource assignments of 1 CPU per task/actor will likely lead to OutOfMemoryErrors from Ray in this situation.
+The default resource assignments of one CPU per task/actor will likely lead to OutOfMemoryErrors from Ray in this situation.

 Let's suppose our machine has 16GiB of RAM and 8 GPUs.
 To tell Ray to construct at most 3 of these actors per node, we can override the CPU or memory: